 How do you write a pitch for a major publication?

-The best first-time contributor pitches should include these 4 elements:
+The best first-time contributor pitches should include these four elements:

-Here’s a screenshot (example) of an editor introduction I made for a friend that wanted to contribute to Forbes, including the exact great pitch she crafted for the editor (you can click the image to expand it, zoom in and read in detail if you’d like):
+Here’s a screenshot (example) of an editor introduction I made for a friend who wanted to contribute to Forbes, including the exact great pitch she crafted for the editor (you can click the image to expand it, zoom in, and read in detail if you’d like):

 (Click here to expand this image)

-Let’s dig a little deeper on these elements now, which I highly recommend including in a pitch to an editor—particularly when it comes to major publications like Forbes, Entrepreneur, Inc and the like.
+Let’s explore these elements a little further now.
+I highly recommend including them in a pitch to an editor, particularly for major publications like Forbes, Entrepreneur, Inc., and the like.

 Include Links to 2-3 of Your Best Published Articles (on Reputable Sites)